elastisys/compliantkubernetes/docs/release-notes/ck8s.md

   Automated CIS tests are performed on each node using kube-bench Added a CIS kube-bench Grafana dashboard
 - **Added option for kured to notify to slack when draning and rebooting nodes**
-- **Allow users to proxy and port-forward to prometheus running in the Workload Cluster**
+- **Allow users to proxy and port-forward to Prometheus running in the Workload Cluster**

 ## v0.25.0